hakuhodo-technologies/scope-rl/docs/quickstart.rst

 * **Off-Policy Evaluation and Selection**: After learning several candidate policies in an offline manner, we validate their performance in an offline manner and choose the best policy.

-In this example, we use `RTBGym <https://github.com/negocia-inc/offlinegym/blob/main/rtbgym>`_ (a sub-package of OfflineGym) and `d3rlpy <https://github.com/takuseno/d3rlpy>`_.
+In this example, we use `RTBGym <https://github.com/negocia-inc/ofrl/blob/main/rtbgym>`_ (a sub-package of OFRL) and `d3rlpy <https://github.com/takuseno/d3rlpy>`_.
 Please satisfy the requirements in advance.

 Synthetic Dataset Generation and Data Preprocessing